thomasha9/ITEC4450Test/README.md

 This is the test repo for ITEC4450 at GGC.

 Usually, people put general instructions or basic information about their project here.
+We will collaborate together to create the index.hmtl page.

+Here's a to do list, each of you pick one task to do(put your name next to the task):
+1. Start a bullet list for each group (Xin Xu)
+2. Take a picture before or after class, Add a class picture to the webpage
+3. Modify the heading so it's appropriate and more attractive
+4. Add a short paragraph at the begining to introduce the purpose of this webpage.
+5. Add a footer to the page
+6. Add a google map that shows the location of GGC
+5. Add your group to the page as a hyperlink(one person from each group; so multple names here)
+6. Create a simple page for each group( Upload a picture that represents the spirit your team; Add the names of each team member; link your name to the resume)
+7.